Hopping of nanoparticles in optical tweezers governed by Mie resonances: Introduction

 \section{Introduction}

-Thermally driven particle hopping between two metastable states over a potential barrier is a fundamental process that underpins a wide range of phenomena such as the chemical reactions~\cite{Garcia-Muller2008Oct,Pollak2023Aug}, protein folding~\cite{Chung2009PNAS,Pirchi2011NC,Chung2012S}, nucleation events~\cite{Zhu2023PRE} and mechanical system stability~\cite{Badzey2005N}.
-The theoretical foundation for describing such transitions was established by Kramers in 1940, who provided the first quantitative framework for calculating transition rates in thermally driven systems~\cite{Kramers1940}.
-Kramers' theory has since been experimentally validated in various contexts, including nanoparticle dynamics in two-beam bistable optical potentials~\cite{McCann1999N,Rondin2017NN}.
-Previous studies have utilized dual-beam optical traps~\cite{Zijlstra2020PRL,Ferrer2021PRL,Wu2009PRL,Seol2009PRL,Babic2004EurLett,Simon1992PRL}, plasmonic nanoantennas~\cite{Yoon2018NC,Yoon2020NanoPhot}, and spatially modulated light fields~\cite{Chupeau2020PNAS} to investigate thermal activated transitions.
-Bi-stable trapping configuration can also be achieved with the help of nonlinear effects such as optical Kerr nonlinearity~\cite{Jiang2010NatPhys,Zhang2018NL,Mirzaei-Ghormish2025PRA,Zhou2020OL}.
-Motion of particles within optical traps established itself as a probe for local viscosity~\cite{Lee2012OE}, temperature~\cite{Romero-Gonzalez2023OptLaserTech} as well as external fields~\cite{Wu2009PRL}.
+Thermally driven particle hopping between two metastable states over a potential barrier is a fundamental process that underpins a wide range of phenomena such as chemical reactions~\cite{Garcia-Muller2008Oct,Pollak2023Aug}, protein folding~\cite{Chung2009PNAS,Pirchi2011NC,Chung2012S}, nucleation events~\cite{Zhu2023PRE} and mechanical system stability~\cite{Badzey2005N}.
+Previous studies have utilized dual-beam optical traps~\cite{McCann1999N,Rondin2017NN,Wu2009PRL,Seol2009PRL,Babic2004EurLett,Simon1992PRL}, plasmonic nanoantennas~\cite{Yoon2018NC,Yoon2020NanoPhot}, and spatially modulated light fields~\cite{Chupeau2020PNAS} to investigate thermally activated particle hopping.
+Bistable trapping configuration can also be achieved with the help of nonlinear effects such as optical Kerr nonlinearity~\cite{Jiang2010NatPhys,Zhang2018NL,Mirzaei-Ghormish2025PRA,Zhou2020OL}.
+Particle motion within optical traps established itself as a probe for local viscosity~\cite{Lee2012OE}, temperature~\cite{Romero-Gonzalez2023OptLaserTech} as well as external fields~\cite{Wu2009PRL}.
 However, these approaches often require complex setups and external modulation, limiting their simplicity and applicability.